ixs/dss_cli/README.md

    * failover_task - Manage failover tasks/volumes.
 All replicated volumes
      on a DSS filer are available for failover services on a virtual IP but need to be enabled.
 This function allows to do this.

+   * failover_safe - Query the filer if all disks are synced and it is safe to failover from active to the passive cluster member.

    * iscsi_target_access - Configure IP Access rules for iSCSI targets.